 Mushroom Duxelles

-• Heat a large skillet with olive oil.
-Cook the minced onion and garlic for about 3 minutes until translucent.
-Add the finely chopped mushrooms and cook for about 5 minutes on high heat, until no liquid is left.
+• Heat a pan with olive oil and sauté the onions and garlic for 3 minutes until translucent.
+Add the chopped mushrooms and cook over high heat until the liquid has evaporated, approx. 5 minutes.

-• Add the lemon juice, fresh herbs, and spices and stir well.
-Transfer into a bowl and let it cool entirely. *Can be made one day ahead and stored in the fridge.
+• Season with lemon juice, fresh herbs, vegan Worcestershire sauce, paprika, salt, and pepper.
+Transfer to a bowl to cool. *Can be made one day ahead and stored in the fridge.

 Marinate Beetroot